maxh/maxheinritz.com/_projects/darwin.md

 ---
+year: 2013
 desc: A geodesic dome shaped like a sea turtle.
+Created with lots of help from my burning man camp.
 images:
 - darwin-night.jpg
 - darwin.jpg